brandanmcdevitt/petsback/README.md

 git subtree push --prefix web heroku master
 ```

-This sends only the information to Heroku that is needed for the web app. iOS and swift files will not be included.
+This sends only the information to Heroku that is needed for the web app.

 An iOS app has been created alongside the web app so that users can download the app to their phone, making it easier than ever to report a pet and receive notifications in real-time.

+The iOS app is written in Swift.